 Instructions

-Cook another couple of minutes to toast the tortilla to a delicious golden brown, adding another sprinkle of cheese on top, if desired.
-Midway through toasting, fold the tortilla in half, flipping from side to side until the desired degree of toasting is achieved.
+3. Cook a few minutes more to toast the tortilla to a delicious golden brown, adding another sprinkle of cheese on top, if desired.
+Midway through toasting, fold the tortilla in half, and then continue to cook, flipping from side to side occasionally, until the desired degree of toasting is achieved.

-Serve hot as is or with optional toppings.
+4. Serve as is or with optional toppings.
 (Be careful with the first bite, as it will be hot inside!)

 Notes

-*If you like ham or bacon, feel free to add some of that, too.
-I sometimes heat some thinly sliced or chipped deli ham in the skillet before cooking the tortilla to “frizzle” it.
+*If you like ham or bacon, feel free to add some of that too.
+I sometimes heat thinly sliced or chipped deli ham in the skillet before cooking the tortilla to “frizzle” it, which gives the ham a bacony flavor.
 Then I remove it from the pan and add it back in after cracking the egg.

 Leave a Reply